-In this post, I will help you to decide where to stay in Denver for the first time, without a car, families, couples, as well as the safest places to stay in Denver.
+In this post, I will help you to decide Where to stay in Denver without a car, for first time, best areas to stay in Denver, best hotels in Denver for all budgets, and safest places to stay in Denver.

 Most neighborhoods in and around the Denver city is a safe for tourists but you should be aware of surrounding, stick to the well-lit areas, avoid walking into less populated areas, and travel in groups if you can.
 Cherry Creek and LoDo are some of the safest neighborhoods in Denver.

-Lower Downtown and Capitol Hill are the best places to stay in Denver without a car because it has a very well-connected public transport system.
-Many attractions are located within walking distance from each other, so you can easily explore on foot.
-There is a good light rail system, so you can get around in the city easily without a car.
+Lower Downtown and Capitol Hill are the best places to stay in Denver without a car.
+They are walkable, central, and well-connected public transportation with a good light rail system.
+You can easily get around on foot, by public transportation without the need of having a car.

 Cherry Creek is a great choice for anyone who wants to combine shopping with a hike along the Cherry Creek Trail, while City Park is the home of the largest park in the city, where you can spend days strolling and sailing around the lakes.